Does anyone ever look at the information

 One that ticks the right boxes

-When yet another survey popped into my Inbox, I was just about to press Delete – when I saw this came from All.Can, an international organisation covering countries in Europe and Australia, and based in Canada (www.all-can.org), In UK this is backed up by The Patients’ Association – and I do pay heed to them and All.Can!
+When yet another survey popped into my Inbox, I was just about to press Delete – when I saw this came from All.Can, an international organisation, based in London, and covering countries in Europe and Australia (www.all-can.org), In UK this is backed up by The Patients’ Association – and I do pay heed to them and All.Can!

 All.Can are an international multi-stakeholder policy initiative focused on improving efficiency in cancer care.
 They politely asked “Please share your thoughts, to ensure the patient voice can be at the heart of cancer care“.
 I have found the Canadians not only have excellent cancer care, but in their quiet way they seem to really value patient in-put.

 It definitely isn’t a NHS-backed survey, as it asks